Mortgage Rates Today

 Take into consideration the level of expertise of the loan officer.
 Are they knowledgeable about new laws and regulations regarding home loans?
 Ask about the speed of the process before making a final decision.
 Consider the lender’s reputation, ability to provide guidance for a smooth transaction (especially for a first-time homebuyer), and other costs such as points and fees, and APR.

-To begin your personal home buying experience and for personalized mortgage rates, reach out to a loan officer near you today.
+To see personalized home mortgage rates, reach out to a loan officer near you today.